Crispy Smoked Chicken Wings - Perfect for Tailgating

 Smoked Chicken Wings are easy to make.
 First, I start off by brining my wings in an IPA overnight.
 I made these a few weeks ago using a huckleberry IPA and the flavor they took on was fantastic!

-In addition to the 12-ounce beer bath, I add 2 tablespoons of brown sugar and 1 tablespoon of salt.
+In addition to the 12-ounce beer bath, I add a ¼ cup of brown sugar, 2 Tbsp of kosher salt, and 1 Tbsp of Nick's poultry rub.

 Chicken Wing Prep Work